Staff

 Development Director

-Carol’s passion for nonprofit work began as a student at Western Washington University where she studied Psychology, Biology, and Spanish.
+Carol’s (she/her) passion for nonprofit work began as a student at Western Washington University where she studied Psychology, Biology, and Spanish.
 She has worked in fundraising and event management at various Seattle and international organizations focused on conservation, social services, and education and joined our organization in 2020.
-A one-time backyard chicken owner, Carol is looking forward to expanding her bird knowledge beyond the Rhode Island Red.
+A one-time backyard chicken owner, Carol enjoys expanding her bird knowledge beyond the Rhode Island Red.
 She frequents PNW trails and mountains and enjoys learning more about the birds she encounters.
-In addition to perfecting her hummingbird feeder recipe, she also is cooking her way through the New York Times Cooking app, and is always planning her next camping trip.
+In addition to perfecting her hummingbird feeder recipe, she love trying out new human recipes, and is always planning her next camping trip.

 ASK ME ABOUT: Including Birds Connect Seattle in your will or estate plans, in-kind donations (vehicles, stock, optics), contributing to a future issue of EarthCare Northwest, sponsorship, general donation questions